roman-milk/roman-milk.github.io/finding-euphoria.md

+===

- ****** Finding Euphoria ****** bysilkstockingslover© I was again surprised as she flipped me onto my back and buried her face between my legs, licking my cum.
+I was again surprised as she flipped me onto my back and buried her face between my legs, licking my cum.
 This new pleasure while I was still in the throes of orgasm, was so intense that it brought even greater pleasure than I thought possible.
 Finally, once the last remnants of my orgasm had pulsed through my body, I had to push her away as it shifted from pleasure to tickling, which made no sense.

  She moved back up and assessed.
 "It tickled?"